boystrange/ProgramVerification/src/Chapter/Bool.lagda.md

 -->

 In this section we start looking at the constructs for defining and using new data types in Agda.
-As

 ## Defining simple data types